Vetao22/Numerical-Converter/README.md

 <img src="/Screenshot.png"/>

-This a simple implementation of app-ideas / Bin2Dec, this project does the conversion among: Decimal, Binary and Hexadecimal.
+This is a simple implementation of app-ideas / Bin2Dec, this project does the conversion among: Decimal, Binary and Hexadecimal.

 I had to search how to do those conversions, it was fun to transform those conversions into algorithms.